olivierphi/Node-DBI/README.md

     select.fetchAll( function(err) {} );

-You can look the unit tests in the "test/" folder to see more examples.
+See the unit tests in the "test/" folder for more examples.

 ## DBWrapper Class